griffithlab/pmbio.org/_posts/0010-04-01-DNA_alignment_lab.md

 wget  http://genomedata.org/seq-tec-workshop/read_data/dna_alignment_exercise/dataset_lab/2891351068_1.fastq.gz
 wget  http://genomedata.org/seq-tec-workshop/read_data/dna_alignment_exercise/dataset_lab/2891351068_2.fastq.gz
 ````
-### Obtain a reference for seq data
+### Obtain a reference sequence
 ````bash
 #download ref data
 cd /workspace/username/align_lab/reference_sequences

 wget -r -l1 -np -nd -A dict,fa,fai http://genomedata.org/seq-tec-workshop/references/human/chr21
 ````
-Now that we have our data, we need to create the files necessary for to run an alignment.
+Now that we have our data, we need to create the files necessary to run an alignment.
 The first thing we need to do is index our reference sequence.
 Indexing your reference sequence allows the aligner to narrow down the potential origin of the query sequence within the genome, saving both time and memory.

 ### Index reference file with bwa